ETHZ-TEC/LWB/README.md

-# Low-power Wireless Bus (LWB)
+# Low-Power Wireless Bus (LWB)

+Low-Power Wireless Bus (LWB) is a communication protocol for low-power wireless embedded systems.
+LWB lets nodes communicate as if they were connected to a shared bus, where all nodes can receive all packets, although the underlying multi-hop network topology may be very complex.
+LWB provides an API through which an application can dynamically adjust its traffic demands at runtime.
+To serve the current traffic demands in the network, a scheduler computes online a global communication schedule.
+All nodes follow the schedule and communicate in a time-triggered fashion.

-Low-power Wireless Bus (LWB) is an efficient and adaptive communication protocol for wireless embedded systems, where nodes communicate as if they were conntected to a shared bus.
-It provides a high-level API that allows an application to dynamically submit, update, and relinquish communication demands in the form of packet *streams*.
-An exchangeable *scheduler* orchestrates communication over the wireless bus based on the current communication demands.
-Unlike other multi-hop protocols, LWB supports multiple diverse traffic patterns (e.g., one-to-many, many-to-one, and many-to-many) and seamlessly adapts to unpredictable network dynamics (e.g., mobile nodes and link fluctuations).
-At the same time, communication in LWB is highly reliable, energy-efficient, and predictable in terms of end-to-end packet delivery and energy costs.
+Unlike other multi-hop low-power wireless protocols, LWB supports multiple traffic patterns (e.g., one-to-many, many-to-one, and many-to-many) and seamlessly adapts to changes in the network (e.g., volatile wireless links and mobile nodes).
+At the same time, LWB is highly reliable and efficient, providing end-to-end packet reliabilities above 99.9% at energy costs that are on par or below state-of-the-art solutions on real networks with hundreds of nodes.

 ## Glossy

 LWB uses Glossy as underlying communication and time-synchronization primitive.
-Glossy is a fast and reliable flooding protocol that allows a node to send a packet to all other nodes in a multi-hop wireless network.
-Optionally, Glossy can synchronize all nodes to within microsecond accuracy at nearly zero additional cost.
+Glossy is a flooding protocol that lets a node send a packet to all others within a few milliseconds and at a reliability above 99.9%.
+In addition, Glossy can synchronize all nodes to within microsecond accuracy.
 Unlike most wireless protocols, Glossy takes advantage of packet collisions rather than fighting against them.
-It deliberately lets nodes send the same packet at the same time, thereby harnessing different forms of diversity.
+It deliberately lets different nodes send the same packet at the same time, thereby taking advantage of capture effects and constructive interference to harness different forms of diversity.

 ## Further Reading and Documentation